Richard-Riggs/Camplify/README.md

 - Verify that image URL is valid

 COMMENT NEW/EDIT
-- Include and require 1-5 star rating
+- X - Include and require 1-5 star rating [Completed 1/9/2020]
 - Set all form fields as required
 - Set max limit for comment length